Atmospheric river drenched British Columbia, caused floods and mudslides

-Category: Space Hits: 6Flood waters cover Highway 1 in Abbotsford, British Columbia, on November 16, 2021.
+Category: Space Hits: 7Flood waters cover Highway 1 in Abbotsford, British Columbia, on November 16, 2021.
 Via CANADIAN PRESS/ Jonathan Hayward/ CTV News.

 John J Clague, Simon Fraser University